winhowes/AuthTranslator/docs/configuration.md

 | `disable_keep_alives` | bool       | `false`      | Disable HTTP keep‑alive connections. |
 | `max_idle_conns` | int            | `100`        | Total idle connections to keep open. |
 | `max_idle_conns_per_host` | int     | `2`          | Idle connection limit per upstream host. |

+When the configured destination host contains a `*`, each request **must** include an `X-AT-Destination` header whose scheme and host match the configured pattern.
+The proxy validates the header, strips it before forwarding, and uses the configured base path/query when building the upstream URL.
+Missing or invalid headers trigger a `400 Bad Request` response with `X-AT-Error-Reason: invalid destination`.

 #### `PluginSpec`